-It would only make sense that Facebook would continue to develop new technologies to meet the growing needs of users during the Coronavirus pandemic.
-After all, they're by far the largest social media platform with some 2.45 billion users worldwide.
+It would only make sense that Facebook would have continued to develop new tools and solutions to meet the growing needs of users during the pandemic.
+After all, they're by far the largest social media platform with some 2.45 billion users worldwide reported in 2019.
 And in times of crisis, consumers need convenience just as much as they need social contact.

 What Is Facebook Shops?

-Users can also message a business directly through WhatsApp and Facebook Messenger to ask questions, get support and track deliveries, with a future option to shop and make purchases during a live chat.
-Facebook recently confirmed the feature has already been rolled out, with the introduction of a similar app called Instagram Shops planned for the U.S. this summer.
+Users can also message a business directly, either through a Facebook Shop tab or through WhatsApp and Facebook Messenger, to ask questions, get support and track deliveries, with a future option to shop and make purchases during a live chat.

 “People have been using live video on our apps to showcase products for years,” the social media giant announced.
 “We're making it easier to shop for products in real time.
 Soon, sellers, brands and creators will be able to tag products from their Facebook Shop or catalog before going live and those products will be shown at the bottom of the video so people can easily tap to learn more and purchase.”

-"Shops are going to be able to use our AI to create better more personalized experiences than you're going to have almost anywhere else," said Facebook CEO Mark Zuckerberg during a recent Facebook Live appearance.
+"Shops are going to be able to use our AI to create better more personalized experiences than you're going to have almost anywhere else," said Meta CEO Mark Zuckerberg during a Facebook Live appearance.